 As an example, create the following table using the Name, SafetyStockLevel, and ListPrice columns from [Production].[Product].

-Switch to View mode and use the column header's sort & filter popup to sort ListPrice in Descending order.
+Switch to View mode if using a dashboard, and use the column header's sort & filter popup to sort ListPrice in Descending order.
 Then sort SafetyStockLevel in Ascending order.

 Observe that the SafetyStockLevel measure values are all in ascending order and the corresponding column has the highest sorting priority because it was sorted most recently.
 The ListPrice measure column has the next highest priority and its values are still sorted in descending order but only within rows with the same SafetyStockLevel value.